 Pay attention to how you feel during the session and after.
 Do you feel a little bit lighter?
 Or more constriction in your body?

 You can always share any hesitations or doubts you have with your therapist.
 They can either help you navigate those feelings, or try to refer you to someone who may be closer to what you’re looking for.

 Some final notes:

-If you want to find the best therapist, it would make sense to find one with excellent reviews.
+If you want to find the best therapist fit for you, it would make sense to find one with excellent reviews.
 But in reality, finding therapist reviews online can be difficult.

 This is because many people who are in therapy don’t necessarily want to blast it all over the internet.
 So don’t let any online reviews (or lack-thereof) deter you.

 Going to therapy is not the same as dining in a restaurant.
 It is highly individualized.
 What might work for someone may not work for another person.

 This is an opportunity for you to tap into your own needs, and feel empowered by doing something for your own mental health and wellness.